 People often ask me why I decided to become a massage therapist.
 The answer is complicated.

-The colorful story I tell starts with, “One day, I just got mad…,” and while it is true that I became overwhelmed and discouraged with the position I currently still hold full-time, there’s more to the story.
+The colorful story I tell starts with, “One day, I just got mad…,” and while it is true that I became overwhelmed and discouraged with the position I held for 23 years, there’s more to the story.
 Hopefully here, I can put some of it down for you.

 I became a massage therapist because I wanted to take a more active role in helping people.
 As a child, I wanted to be a doctor.
 Then I decided to be a nurse.
 One day I woke up and had lost the ability to look at my brothers’ skinned elbows and knees without fainting.
 I knew my medical career was over before it began.